n7koirala/image_matching/README.md

 # HyDia: FHE-based Facial Matching with Hybrid Approximations and Diagonalization

-### PETS 2025 Artifact – Quick‑Start README
+### PETS 2025 Artifact – README

 This repository contains the full artifact (code + environment) for our PETS 2025 paper titled "HyDia: FHE-based Facial Matching with Hybrid Approximations and Diagonalization".
-Follow the three short steps below to **build the Docker image, run the five face‑matching approaches, and capture their latency/parameter output** in a single log file.
+Follow the three short steps below to **build the Docker image, run the five face‑matching approaches, capture their latency/parameter output and generate the figures present in the manuscript**.

 ---